Is Ground Zero worth a visit? Find out...

-Yet another pub-lounge opened in the ever-thirsty suburb of Bandra but instead of being hailed as a new pit stop, Ground Zero only serves to be another pointless and expensive addition to the pin code
+Yet another pub-lounge opened in the suburb of Bandra but instead of being hailed as a new pit stop, Ground Zero only serves to be another pointless, expensive addition to the pin code

 What constitutes a good bar or pub experience is the vibe, the music, the décor the ambience and the service.
 Sadly, Ground Zero scores a zero on most of these.
 We entered the place at 10.30 pm to discover that we were the only patrons there.
 This isn’t a deal breaker but social drinking thrives on a host of people around.
 The good thing, the music was Classic, Rock, vintage, old school and at just the right volume.

 There was a couch seating area on one side and high tables on the other.
 There were also a couple of group tables and a neon lit bar.
 A little too dark for a happy pub (a la The Daily, also in Bandra) but we let that pass.

 We started with the Tropical Mojito (Rs 400) that is all parts white Rum, Fresh Pineapple, Mint and Soda.
 The drink had the right mix of flavours and the correct amount of white rum (Bacardi).
 The drink tasted strong and flavourful; the best part was that the happy hour run all day and night till 11 pm.